zsk612/tp/docs/UserGuide.md

 	 _________________________________________________________________________________________________

 ```
-#### 3.3.2.5. <a id="meal-clear">Clearing Data From the Current Meal: `clear`</a>
+#### 3.3.2.5. <a id="meal-clear">Clearing Data From the Current Diet Session: `clear`</a>
-Clears all the dishes in the current meal list.
+Clears all the food items in the current diet session list.

 This command is dangerous as you will not be able to recover the data.
 After typing this command, you will be asked to reconfirm it by typing in `YES`.
 Any other input will abort the clearing.

 __Format:__ `clear`